 said Pavel Shlenok, CTO of R-Style Lab, a software development company.
 Clutch’s survey confirmed this notion, as only 40% of the people surveyed knew that their data is shared across multiple devices.
 31% of people thought their data was not shared across multiple devices, while 29% of people admitted that they weren’t sure.
 Their ignorance is especially pertinent as companies like Amazon have found major security flaws in their connected devices.

 As connected devices are in their relatively early stages of technology, users’ experiences have come with challenges and benefits.
 The biggest challenge found in the survey was connecting to networks at 19%.
 Second in place was maintenance of connected devices at 13%.
 Other challenges included buying the device and not using it, sharing data across devices, and device malfunctions.
 On the other hand, connected devices do have their benefits, the biggest being access to important information at 39%.
 Another 20% said the biggest benefit of using connected devices was controlling their smart home devices remotely.
-As Gartner Inc. has forecasted that their will be 20.4 connected devices by 2020, it’s expected that people will expand their knowledge and usage of connected devices.
+As Gartner Inc. has forecasted that there will be 20.4 million connected devices by 2020, it’s expected that people will expand their knowledge and usage of connected devices.